AnmolDhall/DeployWebApp-AWS-ElasticBeanstalk/README.md

 Create a "Hello World" web application locally, and zip the directory containing the application source code.

+Download the nodejs directory and zip it to nodejs.zip and make use of this zip file for deploying.

 To deploy web application on AWS:

 Login to AWS account.